xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a first-year PhD student in Linguistics at Yale University.
-I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Linguistics concentration) from Wellesley College, where I was advised by [Carolyn Anderson](https://canders1.github.io/) and [Angela Carpenter](https://www.wellesley.edu/cogsci/faculty/carpenter).
+I am a second-year PhD student in Linguistics at Yale University advised by [Robert Frank](https://bobfrank1.github.io/).
+I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Linguistics concentration) from Wellesley College in 2023, where I was advised by [Carolyn Anderson](https://canders1.github.io/) and [Angela Carpenter](https://www.wellesley.edu/cogsci/faculty/carpenter).
 I am originally from Shanghai, China.

+## News
+- (May 2024) I am excited to announce that my first paper [LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition](https://github.com/xiaomeng-zhu/LIEDER) has been accepted to the main conference of ACL 2024!

 ## Publications
 **Xiaomeng Zhu** and Robert Frank.
-LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition. *arXiv preprint arXiv 2403.06301*. [[pdf]](https://arxiv.org/abs/2403.06301)
+LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition. *ACL 2024*. [[pdf]](https://arxiv.org/abs/2403.06301)

 Kiara Liu, **Xiaomeng Zhu**, and Carolyn Anderson.
 XiaoshuoNLP: An NLP Pipeline for Processing Chinese Literary Texts. *Poster presented at TADA 2023*.